trothr/znetboot/CP_Commands.md

 Some common CP commands of use with Linux follow.

+## query virtual storage

+Use the `q v stor` command to show the memory presently defined for your virtual machine.
+The size can be changed. (see next)

+    vmcp q v stor
+    #cp q v stor

 ## define storage

 Use the `define storage` command to change the size of